TestingProduct

 Step 2: Choose Your Format

 For teams new to testing, YAML-based tests offer the best balance of readability and precision.
 They are structured enough to execute reliably and readable enough for non-technical review.
+If your team includes members who are uncomfortable with even YAML syntax, start with plain English test authoring or visual recording, then graduate to YAML as confidence grows.

 Step 3: Write Your First Test

 Start with the simplest critical journey, usually login.
 Write a YAML test that navigates to the login page, enters credentials, submits the form, and verifies that the user lands on the expected page.
 Run it against your staging environment.
+Shiplight Plugins integrate directly into your development workflow.
+Install a plugin, point it at your application, and run your first test within minutes.
+Try the demo to see the experience firsthand.

 Step 4: Establish a Review Process